icon

 Left photo by ©Héctor Ibáñez Cantero and right photo by ©Tony Gilbert

 Sea hares breed during the spring, when their populations often increase noticeably.
-During this period, individuals can lay thousands of eggs in long, spaghetti-like ribbons.
+During this period, individuals can lay thousands of eggs held in long, pink, spaghetti-like membrane ribbons.

-Sea hares are hermaphrodites, meaning each individual has both male and female reproductive organs.
+Sea hares are hermaphrodites, meaning each individual has both male and female reproductive organs (their penis is actually on the right side of their head!).
 However, they still mate with other individuals to reproduce.
 During breeding, they often form chains, where one individual acts as a female, another as a male, and middle individuals can act as both simultaneously.
 These breeding chains can sometimes involve several sea hares lined up together.

 After the breeding season, all the adults die, as their maximum lifespan is only one year.
 The larvae hatch from the eggs and develop through a planktonic stage before settling and growing rapidly.
 By the following spring, adults can reach lengths of up to 20 cm.

-Left photo by ©Lou Wagstaffe and right photo by ©Alexander Lydon
+Left photo by ©Sarah Charles, right photo by ©Cisamarc

 Predators